redis-stack/redis-stack-docs/docs/stack/get-started/om-clients/stack-python.md

 "{\"$.skills[0]\":[\"synths\"],\"$.address\":[{\"pk\":\"01FX8SSSDNRDSRB3HMVH00NQTT\",\"street_number\":56,\"unit\":\"4A\",\"street_name\":\"The Rushes\",\"city\":\"Birmingham\",\"state\":\"West Midlands\",\"postal_code\":\"B91 6HG\",\"country\":\"United Kingdom\"}]}"
 ```

-For more information on the JSON Path syntax used to query JSON documents in Redis, see the [RedisJSON documentation](https://oss.redis.com/redisjson/path/).
+For more information on the JSON Path syntax used to query JSON documents in Redis, see the [documentation](https://oss.redis.com/redisjson/path/).

 ### Find a Person by ID